Leighton-Linslade bus services

-Frequently asked questions about the new Centrebus Ltd service starting on 1 June 2025.
+Frequently asked questions about the new Centrebus Ltd service starting on 1 June 2025

-Where will the Centrebus Ltd services operate?
+Where do the Centrebus Ltd services operate?

-L2 will continue to serve east Leighton.
+L2 continues to serve east Leighton.

-Evening journeys after 8pm are now renumbered L3
+Evening journeys after 8pm are now renumbered L3.

-Sunday service is now renumbered L6
+Sunday service is now renumbered L6.

 Where does the L3 operate in the evenings?